yinxin630/fiora/doc/INSTALL.md

 # Precondition

-To run Fiora, you need to have Node.js (>= version 8.9.0) environment, MongoDB database, and qiniu.com cloud storage account (send picture and change avatar function neew use qiniu.com)
+To run Fiora, you need to have Node.js (>= version 8.9.0) environment, MongoDB database

 # Run on local